YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 - Desc: Dark Hero Plays.
 >Freddy is a giant statstick.
 Moving on.
 What, you want more?
 Fine.
-Freddy Mercury is unreasonably strong, fully deserving of her status as a DR (and the disgusting ***19*** Oil cost) brimming as she in the sheer staying power granted by her escalating defence buff and nearly 10k base HP as well as firepower, courtesy of the devastating 160% Main Gun Efficiency she gets without sacrificing gun mounts or an easily-procced, powerful defensive barrage.
+Fred the Fat is unreasonably strong, fully deserving of her status as a DR (and the disgusting ***19*** Oil cost) brimming as she is in the sheer staying power granted by her escalating defence buff and nearly 10k base HP as well as firepower, courtesy of the devastating 160% Main Gun Efficiency she gets without sacrificing gun mounts or an easily-procced, powerful defensive barrage.
 If one were to look hard for any chinks in her Plot Armour it could be said that her HitRate is abysmal, not that BBs exactly shine in that regard; nevertheless she's uncharacteristically bad in that regard, suffering from the PR standard 0 Luck and a meagre 65 Accuracy, but it's an easily solved issue anyway.

 ![BB](/Images-for-the-Guide/TirpitzChibi.png "KMS Tirpitz") - **[KMS Tirpitz](https://azurlane.koumakan.jp/Tirpitz)**